PFAS FAQs

 PFAS are present at low levels in some food products and in the environment (air, water, soil etc.), so you probably cannot prevent PFAS exposure altogether.
 However, if you live near known sources of PFAS contamination, you can take steps to reduce your risk of exposure.

-- If your drinking water contains PFAS above the EPA Lifetime Health Advisory, consider using an alternative or treated water source for any activity in which you might swallow water:
+- If your drinking water contains PFAS above your state or federal standards, regulations, or health advisories, consider using an alternative or treated water source for any activity in which you might swallow water:

 - drinking